pure-data/pure-data/hugo/README.md

 ```
 now a `public` folder has been created.
 You can browse `index.html`

 You can also run command `hugo server` and browse files via `http://localhost:1313/` in your web-browser.
-If you edit the `.md` files on the `doc/1.manual/markdown` folder changes show-up live.
+If you edit the `.md` files on the `hugo/markdown` folder changes show-up live.

-this docs are also built (if  `hugo` is installed) when Pd is built via `makefile.gnu` or `autotools`